kaby76/AntlrVSIX/doc/Import.md

                 or text() = 'rewrite'
                 ]]

-### Remove options within optionSpec's at the beginning of rules.
+### Remove options within optionSpec's at the beginning of rules

 Similar to the previous transform, _output_, _backtrack_, _memoize_, _ASTLabelType_, _rewrite_